KnowledgeForwardSolutions/CheckDigits.Net/README.md

 The ICAO 9303 Machine Readable Visa Algorithm will validate the check digits of the three fields (document number, date of birth and date of expiry).
 If any of the check digits fail validation then the Validate method will return ```false```.
+In addition, if the value is not the correct length (two lines of either 44 or 36 characters, plus line separator characters matching the LineSeparator property) then the method will return false.

 #### Details